MemoritiK/dev-snippet-rag/Readme.md

   Works with `numpy`, `pandas`, `scipy`, `matplotlib`, `seaborn`, and more.

 * **AI Explanations**
-  Click a snippet to get clear, concise AI-generated explanations using DeepSeek LLM.
+  Click a snippet to get clear, concise AI-generated explanations using kat-coder-pro.

 * **Copy-to-Clipboard**
   Easily copy code snippets for reuse in your own projects.